Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/02-exporting_the_notebook.md

 $ jupyter nbconvert --to script my_notebook.ipynb
 ```

-## Exercises
+> ## Exercises
+>

-Use one or more of the notebooks you have created during this course.
+> Use one or more of the notebooks you have created during this course.
-* Export notebook(s) to the following formats, using the web-interface and the command line: Markdown, HTML
+> * Export notebook(s) to the following formats, using the web-interface and the command line: Markdown, HTML
-    * Observe which files get created in which arrangement.
+>    * Observe which files get created in which arrangement.
-* If `pandoc` and LaTeX are installed, also convert to LaTeX and PDF.
+> * If `pandoc` and LaTeX are installed, also convert to LaTeX and PDF.
 Alternatively, can use a [tmpnb](https://github.com/jupyter/tmpnb) instance.
-* Extract executable Python script from Notebook.
+> * Extract executable Python script from Notebook.
-* Execute notebook so that the result(s) of the code blocks is captured in a new notebook.
+>* Execute notebook so that the result(s) of the code blocks is captured in a new notebook.
+{: .challenge}